 |First-Year Regular Decision

-We require the Free Application for Federal Student Aid (FAFSA) for domestic/U.S. students; or the CSS Profile for international students to help make our determinations of a family’s estimated contribution (EFC), after which we build financial aid packages.
+We require the Free Application for Federal Student Aid (FAFSA) for domestic/U.S. students; or the CSS Profile for international students to help make our determinations of a family’s financial need, after which we build financial aid packages.
 We offer merit aid, as well, with renewable scholarships up to $35,000.
 STUDENTS ARE AUTOMATICALLY CONSIDERED FOR MERIT SCHOLARSHIPS—NO ADDITIONAL APPLICATION IS REQUIRED

 Deadlines for applying for financial aid can be found by clicking here.